dmbates/Wordlegames.jl/README.md

 The size of the initial target pool is 2315.
 The first guess, `"raise"`, will reduce the size of target pool after it has been scored.
-It is not known what the score will be but the set of scores from each target can be calculated.
+It is not known what the score will be but the set of scores from all possible targets can be calculated.
+Assuming the possible targets are equally likely, this gives a distribution of scores, and also a distribution of pool sizes after the guess is scored.
-Informally, the entropy of the distribution of scores is a measure of how uniformly they are distributed over set of the possible scores.
+Informally, the entropy of the distribution of scores is a measure of how uniformly they are distributed over the set of the possible scores.
 Choosing the guess with the greatest entropy will likely result in a large reduction in the size of the target pool after the guess is scored.

 The expected size of the target pool, after this guess is scored, is a little over 61.
 The actual score in this game, represented as 🟨🟫🟫🟨🟨 in colored tiles or `[1,0,0,1,1]` as digits, indicates that  `r`, `s` and `e` are in the target but not in the guessed positions and `a` and `i` do not occur in the target.

 (This package uses the Unicode character `U+F7EB`, the `:large_brown_square:` emoji, 🟫, instead of a gray square for the "didn't match" tile - a kind of "traffic lights" motif.
-Also, it is surprisingly difficult to get a consistent-width black or gray square symbol in many fonts.)
+But the real reason for this choice is that it is surprisingly difficult to get a consistent-width black or gray square symbol in many fonts.)

 There are only 18 of the 2315 possible targets that would have given this score.
 Of these 18 targets the guess that will do the best job of spreading out the distribution of scores is `"shrew"`.
 The actual score for this guess is 🟩🟫🟨🟩🟫, meaning that the `s` and `e` are in the correct positions, the `r` is in the target but not in the third position, and neither `h` nor `w` are in the target.

-The size of the target pool is reduced to 5, which is larger than the expected size of 2.67 and the game continues with other guesses and other scores until the target, `"super"` is matched.
+The size of the target pool is reduced to 5, which is larger than the expected size of 2.67, and the game continues with other guesses and other scores until the target, `"super"` is matched.

-The target can be chosen at random
+If no target is specified in a call to `showgame!` or `playgame!` one is chosen at random from the set of possible targets.

 ```jl
 julia> Random.seed!(1234321);  # initialize the random number generator